open-goal/jak-project/README.md

   - `ObjectFile`: Utilities for processing the GOAL object file format.
   - `scripts`: Useful scripts for setting up the decompilation
   - `util`: random utilities
-- `decompiler_out`: output of the decompiler that's not automaically used by the compiler.
+- `decompiler_out`: output of the decompiler that's not automatically used by the compiler.
 This is for humans to read and use.
 Not included in the repository.
 - `doc`: more documentation!
 - `game`: the source code for the game executable
   - `common`: shared stuff between the `kernel` and `overlord`